Monument to honor US-Mexican dual citizens slain in Mexico

 The killings sowed grief and fear in the tightly knit communities, and dozens fled La Mora for the United States in the subsequent days out of concerns for their safety.
 What was once a tranquil and even idyllic life in a fertile river valley surrounded by mountains and desert scrub had grown increasingly tenuous as criminal gangs exerted their influence and fought each other, some said.

 “Broken hearts, defeated, and through the fault of crime.
-I personally do not understand how so many people continue to die in such a beautiful country, such good people and with such richness,” community member Margaret Langford said at Saturday’s ceremony.
+I personally do not understand how so many people continue to die in such a beautiful country, such good people and with such richness,” community member Margaret Langford said at Sunday’s ceremony.
 “I was born in Chihuahua but I have been living for 20 years here in La Mora, a place that was so tranquil and neighbors we treasure so much.”

 “I love this country and it pains me to my soul to think of not being able to live here,” Langford said.
 “This massacre has left us lost and destroyed.
 I ask God that it not be what defines our community..”